EnricoCorsaro/FAMED/docs/source/configuring_parameters.rst

 The filename, including the full path, of the FAMED logo.
 By default when downloading the package it is placed inside FAMED/docs/figures, but the user may decide to place the file in any other place.
 Change the name YOUR_LOCAL_ROOT_PATH_HERE according to your system if you are not using the shell script installation.

 * ``external_background_results_dir``
 The full path of the folder containing the file of the parameters that configure the background model.
 This folder is used only if there is no result available from a background fit using the Background code extension of DIAMONDS.
 The default value is -99, but it has to be changed if the user wants to supply a result from a fitting code different than DIAMONDS-Background.
+When specifying a directory path, make sure that this path ends with the slash symbol `/`.

 * ``external_background_filename_suffix``
 The suffix that is attached to Catalog_ID + Star_ID of the star being analyzed, for the file that contains the background parameters.
 This file is located inside ``external_background_results_dir``.
-The file has a 1-column ASCII format, where the first line contains the background model name, among those available in the PeakBagging code extension of DIAMONDS, and the remaining lines contain each one a parameter estimate for the background model that is adopted, with the same order as those defined in the PeakBagging code (see the source code of BackgroundModel.cpp in the `PeakBagging GitHub repository <https://github.com/EnricoCorsaro/PeakBagging>`_ for a list of allowed background model names and of their free parameters).
-This keyword is adopted only if the previous one is different than the default value.
+The file has a 1-column ASCII format, where the first line contains the background model name, among those available in the PeakBagging code extension of DIAMONDS, and the remaining lines contain each one a parameter estimate for the background model that is adopted, with the same order as those defined in the Background model (see `this page <https://famed.readthedocs.io/en/latest/background_models.html>`_ for a list of the available background model names and of their free parameters).
+This keyword is adopted only if the previous one is different than its default value.

 Solar reference parameters for asteroseismic scaling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^